advanced-joelloyd/GitTraining/README.md

 Now you can correctly enter `git commit -m "A commit message"` and your changes will be saved.

+###Shortcuts!

+You can stage all unstaged changes and commit them in one command with:

+`git commit -a -m "A commit message"`

+This can be shortened again to:

+`git commit -am "A commit message"`

+Note: this will not affect untracked files.
+You will need to `git add` any untracked files to include them in your commit.

 See commit history
 -----------------------